China’s One Belt, One Road initiative will boost connections, but at the cost of simplicity

 But its simplicity is questionable.
 When read today, the matter-of-fact reporting from 2013 questions few of the consequences from this ambitious plan to build a modern version of the ancient pathways described by Sima Qian.

-For two millennia, what is today known as the Silk Road – a complex patchwork of overland and maritime routes connecting China and southeast Asia with India, Africa, Rome and later western Europe – enabled the exchange of silk, spice, textiles, knowledge and religion.
-The centres of exchange – inland cities and coastal towns such as Goa or Constantinople (now Istanbul) – became vibrant hubs of commercial and cultural activity.
+For two millennia, what is today known as the Silk Road – a complex patchwork of overland and maritime routes connecting China and Southeast Asia with India, Africa, Rome, and later Western Europe – enabled the exchange of silk, spice, textiles, knowledge, and religion.
+The centers of exchange – inland cities and coastal towns such as Goa or Constantinople (now Istanbul) – became vibrant hubs of commercial and cultural activity.
+Much like these historical trading hubs, the modern digital age has its own bustling marketplaces, including the rise of online casinos with real money options.
+These platforms, much like the Silk Road’s trade routes, connect players across the globe, offering them the chance to engage in gambling activities with real stakes, transforming virtual experiences into tangible rewards.
+The allure of these online spaces mirrors the draw of ancient commerce, where risk and reward were intricately tied to the exploration of new opportunities.

 When put into a historical context, President Xi’s ambitions take on a much grander scale.
 How exactly does Obor diff er from the TPP?
 What role will China’s new Asia Infrastructure Investment Bank (AIIB) play in this growing geopolitical tug-of-war over trade?
 And, finally, what does it all mean for executives who have a business to run?